GAZ-21: First series (1956–1958)

 The Volga made its public debut in 1955, with a three cars on a demonstration drive from Moscow to the Crimea, two automatic models and a manual.
 It was, however, still far from production-ready; in the first year, 1956, only five cars were assembled, the first on 10 October 1956.
 Full-scale production began in 1957, with a list price of 5,400 rubles.
-The new 1957 production cars, known as Series Ones, had a brand-new 2445 cc OHV engine, the first model produced by Zavolzhskiy Motorniy Zavod (Zavolzhye Engine Factory, ZMZ).
+The new 1957 production cars, known as Series Ones, had a brand-new 2445 cc OHV engine, the first model produced by Zavolzhskiy Motornyy Zavod (Zavolzhye Engine Factory, ZMZ).
 Unusual for the era, it had aluminum block and head, with gear-driven camshaft and compression ratio of 6.6:1; it produced 70 PS at 4,000 rpm and 123 lbft at 2,200 rpm.

 The automatic transmission model was soon discontinued, with only 700 built: it was widely criticized as being too difficult for Soviet drivers to maintain, few service stations were available to do the work and few private mechanics were qualified, and a shortage of transmission oil existed.
 From 1958, a three-speed manual, with synchromesh on the top two gears, was the only transmission available; this was the M21V, while the taxi became the M21A.
 The automatic did go on to be used in the low-production GAZ-13 Chaika, which was also maintained by professionals.
 Standard equipment on all models included spare parts and two tool kits, with spanners, wrenches, screwdrivers, a tire pump, and a can of paint to fix minor dings.

 Also, export models were built, M21D with the manual transmission and M21E with the automatic, both with a higher 7.2:1 compression engine, producing 80 PS.

 Cars produced in the fall of 1958 combined features of the first and second series.